Official clinic pages and public records where available.

 Questions to ask before booking

-Healand describes UK-wide access via online consultations and remote prescriptions — which raises specific questions about how the remote clinical model actually works:
+Healand describes online access and a public doctor-led trail — which raises specific questions about how the remote clinical model actually works:

 - Who is clinically responsible for the service — a named doctor or prescribing clinician?